k-gregor/git-workshop/README.md

 # adding files to the repository and committing them

 You know how to do that!
 Select some files that you want to put into version control, add, and commit them!

+---

+# setting up an online version control with github

+- Log in to www.github.com
+- Create new repository